montilab/yQTLpipeline/README.md

 - beta / beta.ca / Est / Est.ca
 - mac / MAC

-An example is provided as `N2-acetyl,N6-methyllysine_Example.rds`.
+An example is provided as `N2-acetyl,N6-methyllysine_Example.rds` in the < example > folder.

 ### 7\.2 Manhattan and Miami plots
 Select a phenotype from the dropdown menu, specify the significance p-value threshold, and optionally provide a list of SNPs to highlight in the plots.